Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 4. Pressing the brachial artery, the inner edge of the biceps.

-5. Pressing the axillary artery, the anterior border of hair growth in the armpit.
+5. Pressure of the axillary artery, the anterior border of hair growth in the armpit.

-6. Compression of the femoral artery, middle of the inguinal ligament.
+6. Pressure of the femoral artery, middle of the inguinal ligament.

 7. Pressing the popliteal artery, the top of the popliteal fossa.

-8. Pressing the abdominal aorta, the umbilical region (pressing is done with a fist).
+8. Pressing the abdominal aorta, the navel area (pressing is done with a fist).

-This method of stopping bleeding will be used when transporting the victim to the hospital.
-Reception is more effective if a gauze or cotton roll is placed in the flexion area.
-Indications are generally the same as when applying a tourniquet.
+This method of stopping bleeding is used when transporting the victim to the hospital.
+The technique is more effective if you place a gauze or cotton roll in the flexion area.
+The indications are generally the same as when applying a tourniquet.
 The method is less reliable, but also less traumatic.

-• In case of bleeding from the subclavian artery, the bent arms at the elbows are pulled back as much as possible and tightly fixed at the level of the elbow joints (Fig. b).
+• When bleeding from the subclavian artery, bent arms at the elbows are pulled back as far as possible and tightly fixed at the level of the elbow joints (Fig. b).

-• In case of bleeding from the popliteal artery, the leg is fixed with maximum flexion in the knee joint (Figure E).
+• In case of bleeding from the popliteal artery, the leg is fixed with maximum flexion at the knee joint (Figure E).

 The method is simple, but quite effective in case of venous or capillary bleeding.
-When a limb is raised, the flow to the vessels decreases, the pressure in them decreases, which creates favorable conditions for the formation of a blood clot and stop bleeding.
+When the limb is raised, the flow to the vessels decreases, the pressure in them decreases, which creates favorable conditions for the formation of a blood clot and stopping bleeding.
 The method is especially effective for bleeding from the lower extremities.

 Indications: